cunger/algorithm-playground/maximum-subarray/README.md

 $ ./example
 ```

-Running Kandane's algorithm on the examples:
+Running Kadane's algorithm on the examples:
 ```
-$ make kandane
+$ make kadane
 $ ./example
 ```